jimmybutzen/mydu-scripts/README.md

 # MyDU Server Admin Tools

-Welcome to the Game Server Admin Tools repository.
+Welcome to the MyDU Server Admin Tools repository.
 This project contains various scripts and utilities designed to help game server administrators manage in-game elements and player interactions.
 Each folder in this repository provides specific functionalities that can be tailored to fit different needs.

 ## Repository Structure